zestymarket/market-graph/README.md

 ### Troubleshootings
 1. Issue with `graph-node`, do a fresh `docker-compose down -v`, remove everything within `docker/data/ipfs`, `docker/data/postgres` and `docker-compose up -d` again.
 2. Type issues when executing `yarn deploy-local` in `market-graph`, redeploy `contract-v2` to Ganache, make sure the deploy goes through and `yarn codegen` has been run sucessfully.

+## Information about Fields
+### buyerCampaignsPending, buyerCampaignsApproved, buyerCampaignsIdList
+buyerCampaignsPending is an array of booleans that denote the state of the campaign corresponding to the array element in buyerCampaignsIdList.
+If True, it means that the campaign is pending approval by a publisher.
+If False, it means that the campaign is either approved or rejected by the publisher.

+buyerCampaignsApproved is an array of booleans that denote the state of the campaign corresponding to the array element in buyerCampaignsIdList.
+If True, it means that the campaign has been approved.
+If False, it means that the campaign has been rejected.

+buyerCampaignsIdList is a list of BigInt that denotes the order of buyerCampaigns that have interacted with the sellerAuction.

+*Example*
+if buyerCampaignPending[-1] is True it means the auction got bid on but has yet to be approved if buyerCampaignsPending[-1] is False and buyerCampaignsApproved[-1] is True it means that the auction has concluded if buyerCampaignsPending[-1] is False and buyerCampaignsApproved[-1] is False it means that the auction can be bid on if both are empty it means that the auction can be bid on

+buyerCampaignsIdList[-1] denotes the latest campaign on the auction.